AlgyJr/ios_guides/Interface-Builder.md

 ### File's Owner

 xibs contain a placeholder object called the *File's Owner.* When your xib is loaded, it will be filled with the owner you specified in `instantiateWithOwner`.
-This is usually the object you are connecting outlets and actions to.
+This object is the "hook" for connecting objects in the xib to the rest of your application.

+### awakeFromNib

+If you need to perform additional setup after your view is loaded from a file, don't do it in your initializer; there is no guarantee all views in your file have been instanced, yet.
+Instead, implement the `awakeFromNib` on the File's Owner.

 ### Scenes and Segues